chromice/order.less/README.md

 # Order.less

-Order.less is a library of [LESS][less] mixins for precise control over typographic contrast, rhythm and layout:
+Order.less is a library of [LESS][less] mixins for precise control over typographic contrast, rhythm and layout.
+It was designed to fit seamlessly into any project and does not put any restrictions on your stylesheet structure.
+Instead of using standard units you define properties that affect vertical space in baselines, or columns for horizontal space properties, and scale steps for font sizes.

+Order.less is made of three loosely coupled modules:

 - [Column grid](#column-grid) mixins enable you to define a uniform grid with fixed inner gutters, and set elements' padding, margin, offset and width in columns.
 - [Baseline grid](#baseline-grid) mixins let you control vertical rhythm of the document by setting padding, margin, offset and height in baseline rows.
 It can also automatically shift elements to sit on baseline.